ITU-ISE2025-GROUP8-PT/Annotations/SETUP.md

 4. Set the "Token Format" to "JSON Web Token (JWT)"
 5. Set "Disable Access Token Encryption"

-Press to update and reload the server settings.

 - [ ] For `Annotations.API` you will need to set the authority as a user secret.

 ```bash